google-research/kauldron/docs/eval.md

     same RunSharedXM will be launched together.
 This allow to launch all evals in a single separated job and save resources.

+When run as a standalone job, you can use different XManager options between the train and eval jobs (defined both in the config or through flags):

+*   `--xp.platform`: Set the value globally (for both train and eval)
+*   `--cfg.xm_job.platform`: Set the value for train only
+*   `--xp.evals.<my-eval>.run.platform`: Set the value for eval only

+Note: Using `--xp.platfom` and `--cfg.xxx.platform` are mutually exclusive!

 ### Train / eval in Module

 Model can detect if they are in training / eval mode by using the